Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 #### **_Clone, Install and Run Code_**

+Log into GitHub and select the repository.

 On the mainpage of the GitHub repository click the green "Code" button.

+Either select download zip at or,

 On the clone tab click on the clipboard icon and that copies the URL.

 The URL can then be pasted into an external IDE's directory to create a clone.

+Into a preferred IDE type git clone, and then paste the copied URL:\
+$ git clone https ://github.com/YOUR-USERNAME/YOUR-REPOSITORY

-Alternatively select "open with GitHub Desktop" and this will clone using GitHub.
+Alternatively select "open with GitHub Desktop" and this will clone using GitHub desktop.

+#### **_Forking a repository in GitHub_**

+Making a copy of someones repository in GitHub in order to make changes without affecting the original repository is known as forking:

+Log into GitHub and select the repository.
+In the far right of the screen select the fork button.
+This automatically duplicates and save the repository.\
+Being the owner of the repository it does not allow to fork it.

 ---